 Depending on the market segment, certain micro-segments of customers may be primarily convenience- or secondarily price-driven consumers.
 It’s important to capture user engagement to identify behavioral traits that signal preferences and allow for pricing segmentation.
 Micro-segmentation allows you to capture higher prices for the right opportunities, such as low-availability products, convenience or highest cost-to-serve customers, small growth-potential buyers, or least price-sensitive vertical segments.

 When it comes to price or terms negotiation, don’t do so electronically with customers but rather – prompt them to engage with your team to get a win-win deal.
 Prepare your inside sales team for negotiating with e-commerce customers and ensure they stick to the pricing strategy and know how to build order value in exchange for pricing concessions.

 Beyond serving the modern buyer in the ways that they prefer, e-commerce is about acquiring new and smaller customers, serving existing customers more effectively and efficiently, and improving profitability.
 Your e-commerce platform can be a great platform for profitable growth, but it needs to be tied to your larger value proposition, go-to-market strategy, and ultimately your pricing strategy.

 Looking for guidance on driving better e-commerce adoption and profitability?
 Wondering if your pricing architecture is helping or hindering your success?
-Reach out to us with any questions.
-We’d be happy to chat.
+Explore our pricing and profitability resources to get started.